A healthy diet for your cat

 Wet foods may better than dried food for heavy cats as they contain a lot of water, although there are specialist dry foods for older and overweight cats.

 Lazy cats will need less food than active cats.

 Ask your vet for advice; weighing dried food will help with portion size.

-Safe human foods for snacks or treats for your cat
+Safe human foods for snacks and treats for your cat – all part of a good diet for your cat

 Occasional treats are fine: